Light on Yoga

-To be able to lift the veil and uncover our secret destination and nature, we need a body and mind that is prepared.
-Otherwise the journey doesn’t work and the destination is never reached.
-The only thing standing between us and the destination is: laziness, death, illness or injury.
+To lift the veil and discover life’s secret destination and prize, we need a body and mind that is available and well prepared.
+Otherwise our travel becomes difficult and destination hard to reach.
+The only thing standing between us and destiny is: apathy, laziness, illness or injury.

-For it to be successful, requires daily practice.
+For us to be healthy requires daily practice.

-Doing ISHTA Mala इष्ट माला fits any lifestyle and ability and brings the destination closer.
+Doing ISHTA Mala इष्ट माला a sequence of asana fits any lifestyle and ability and brings the destination that much closer.

-Adjusting according to time available and ability, once memorised ISHTA Mala इष्ट माला becomes second nature.
-Becoming your practice for life, to become adept takes just 20 minutes of practice a day.
+Adjusting according to time, available and ability, once you have memorised ISHTA Mala इष्ट माला and the sequence becomes second nature Mala माला becomes a practice for life.
+To become adept takes just 20 minutes of practice a day.

 - Learn the sequence